Laura-Novich-OBW/glossary/Bio-Tech/Yael.md

 ### T
 <dl>
   <dt>transgenic method</dt>
-  <dd>an experimentation type in which DNA segments of an organism are introduced to another.</dd>
+  <dd>A type of experimentation where DNA segments of one organism are introduced to another.</dd>
   <dt>tissue culture (TC) Technology</dt>
   <dd>a technology that cultivates a plant's cell, organ and tissue growth in various media under controlled conditions.</dd>
 </dl>